Children's Everywhere: Cooperation with Astrid Lindgren

-Documentary Films from Israel
+Documentary films from Israel

 Especially in Israel, the series was a great success, thanks to the translations by the poet Leah Goldberg.
-So big that in 2014 the Israeli director Dvorit Shargal made a 50 minutes film (Where is Elle Kari and what happened to Noriko-san?) about what had happened to Elle-Kari, Dirk, Noriko-san and Eva and the children from the Israeli books in the series.
+In 2014 the Israeli director Dvorit Shargal made a 50 minutes film (Where Is Elle Kari and What Happened to Noriko-san?) about what had happened to Elle-Kari, Dirk, Noriko-san and Eva and the children from the Israeli books in the series.
 Furthermore, she showed how Noriko and Eva from the books met each other again in Tokyo.
-The film resulted in seven stories being reissued in Israel, including: Elle Kari, Noriko-San : girl of Japan, Sia lives on Kilimanjaro, Lilibet circus child, Dirk lives in Holland, Noy lives in Thailand and Gennet lives in Ethiopia.
+The film resulted in seven stories being reissued in Israel, including: Elle Kari, Noriko-San: Girl of Japan, Sia Lives on Kilimanjaro, Lilibet, Circus Child, Dirk Lives in Holland, Noy Lives in Thailand and Gennet Lives in Ethiopia.

-On 5 August 2016 a new film, Africa!
-Sia lives on Kilimanjaro, was published.
-This time the director Dvorit Shargal goes to Africa to find Sia from Sia lives on Kilimanjaro (Sia bor på Kilimandjaro).
+In August 2016 a new film, Africa!
+Sia Lives on Kilimanjaro, was released.
+This time the director Dvorit Shargal goes to Africa to find Sia from Sia Lives on Kilimanjaro (Sia bor på Kilimandjaro).

-At 20 October 2017 the film Where is Lilibet the Circus child and what happened in Honolulu? followed.
-Here Dvorit Shargal tries to find out what had happened to Lilibet from Lilibet, circus child (Lilibet, cirkusbar) and Mokihana from Mokihana lives in Hawaii (Mokihana lives in Hawaii).
+In October 2017 the film Where is Lilibet the Circus Child and What Happened in Honolulu? followed.
+Here Dvorit Shargal tries to find out what had happened to Lilibet from Lilibet, Circus Child (Lilibet, cirkusbarn) and Mokihana from Mokihana Lives in Hawaii.